-The Presentation mark is based on the judge's overall impression of the sequence and has a range of possible scores from 10 to 0 in 0.5 increments.
-The exact method used to determine the Presentation mark is left to the individual judge using the guidance provided in the paragraphs below.
+The Presentation grade is based on the judge's overall impression of the sequence and has a possible range from 10 to 0 in 0.5 increments.
+The exact method used to determine the Presentation grade is left to the individual judge using the guidance provided in the paragraphs below.
 More important than the particular methodology chosen is the consistent application of that methodology to every pilot flying the program.